Document Authentication & Legalization

 For general information on our service fees, you may visit our pricing page.
 Contact IDC for your free consultation and personalized no-obligation quote.

-If your documents are declined while handling the process yourself by mail, you can start over and hope your documents are not rejected again, or hire an authentication and legalization service like ours to handle the process on your behalf.
+If your documents are declined while your are handling the process yourself, you can either start over and hope your documents are not rejected again, or you may hire an apostille service like ours to handle the process on your behalf.
 We will help you to prepare the documents so they will not be rejected.

 Whether you are just starting the process, or you have documents that have been declined, we can help!
 Contact our expert staff to discuss your documents.
 Call us toll-free at 1-888-433-1011, or send us a quick online enquiry.

-Yes, you can check the progress of your documents, if you use the services of IDC to manage the authentication and legalization process.
+Yes, if you are using the services of IDC to manage the apostille process, you can check the progress of your documents.
 Within our proprietary system, we have built in a progress tracker that allows you to monitor the progress of your documents through every stage of the process.
 By logging in to your workform, you will be able to see which steps have been completed and what will be completed next.

 In addition to the progress module that allows you to check the status of your document request, you will also be personally notified by our expert staff when your documents arrive at our office, whether we require any additional documents or information, when your documents have been completed, and finally when they have been shipped to the final destination.
 It is important to us that you know exactly what is happening with your important documents and when to expect them to be safely returned.